trilobio/recursive_bsai/README.md

 ### Lowering costs
 To save $504, we could instead PCR the control inserts and vector backbone.
 This shouldn't theoretically be too hard, and may be worthwhile to save money.
 Assuming our time is worth $100 per day, it shouldn't take >5 days to optimize a PCR.
 However, this does increase the risk that something goes wrong.

+We could also forgo synthesis of the control linkers, since the methylation site won't be in the ligation overlap anyway.

 However, I believe we should synthesize our own copy.
 There are a couple reasons for this:
 1. Absolute de-risk.
 Any PCR or handling means possible setbacks.
 2. Known provenance.